OrderLab/Atropos/project/atropos-c/Readme.md

 ### MySQL Backup Lock Case

-Below shows how to run MySQL with autocancel to mitigate resource overload for the backup lock case (case c1 in Table 2 of the paper), where a subtle interaction causes backup queries to hold write locks for a long time.
+Below shows how to run MySQL with Atropos to mitigate resource overload for the backup lock case (case c1 in Table 2 of the paper), where a subtle interaction causes backup queries to hold write locks for a long time.

 Navigate to `cases/mysql-cases/flush-case`.

-`launch.sh` is a script that automatically runs the sysbench workload in normal, resource overload, and resource overload with autocancel.
+`launch.sh` is a script that automatically runs the sysbench workload in normal, resource overload, and resource overload with Atropos.
 It will first call `prepare.sh` to prepare the application environment before running the workload.

 Update `AUTOCANCELDIR`, `MYSQL_AUTOCANCEL_PATH`, and `SYSBENCH_PATH` in `launch.sh` and `prepare.sh` if needed.

-#### Resource Overload Without Autocancel
+#### Resource Overload Without Atropos

-Invoke the `launch.sh` script with mode `inter` for resource overload without autocancel.
+Invoke the `launch.sh` script with mode `inter` for resource overload without Atropos.
 It runs an OLTP workload with a large backup query entering around 30 seconds after the workload starts.

 ```
 ./launch.sh inter